xonq/mycotools/mycotools/USAGE.md

 Then, cluster sequences via hierarchical agglomerative clustering and output a `.clus` file of cluster assignments and `.newick` dendrogram.

+Please note that sequence similarity clustering is using a heuristic, sequence similarity, as a proxy of relatedness.
+Therefore, sequence similarity clustering may remove closely related sequences in cases where the inputted number of genes is much greater than the maximum cluster constraint and/or if there are not highly similar sequences around the gene of interest

 To run `mmseqs cluster` on a faster with minimum 20% query coverage and minimum 30% AA identity

 ```bash